azumafuji/kimsellis-com/content/classes.md

 Group yoga classes are back in the fitness studio.
 Non-club members can join these classes by buying a day pass (£10).
 Call reception to book.
 Phone: 020 8987 0262

 Location: 500 Chiswick High Rd, Chiswick, London W4 5RG

+* Note: Due to the holiday season, classes will be paused December 13th thur Jan 9th.
+Classes will resume Mon.
+January 10th, 2022.

 **Monday 6:30pm Vinyasa Slow Flow (All Levels)**  Call 020 8987 0262 to book.